Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 I am also publishing these workflows in a state probably far from perfection.
 Indeed, throughout my career and my hobbies, I have seen too many projects (good or not, this is not the point here) disappear simply because they were never shared before their authors vanished from the face of the Earth, whatever the reason.
 Unexpected death, mental illness, boredom, conflict of interests, social media drama, or just basic inability to stop improving and finishing something, I've seen all of these.
 I now operate on the principle that **if this is not public, it just does not exist.**

+**The best way to never release a project
 ![](/Public_release.jpg)

 ## Acknowledgments